shashitechno/moodle-tool_coursesearch/README.txt

 http://lucene.apache.org/solr/

-Unpack the tarball somewhere not visible to the web (not in your apache docroot and not inside of your drupal directory).
+Unpack the tarball somewhere not visible to the web (not in your apache docroot and not inside of your moodle directory).

 The Solr download comes with an example application that you can use for testing, development, and even for smaller production sites.
 This